-I tried this orange poppy seed bread recipe because there’s a lack of orange flavored goodies on Cookie Madness, and occasionally I meet people who really like orange.
-A baker’s gotta be prepared, right?
+I made Orange Poppy Seed Bread because there's a lack of orange flavored recipes on Cookie Madness, and occasionally I meet people who love orange.
+A baker's gotta be prepared, right?
 So I made this bread for fun and was blown away by how good it was.

 It rose nicely in the center and was as dense and sweet as pound cake.
-The original recipe from The Junior League Celebration book categorizes it as bread, but trust me — it’s cake and it will satisfy you like cake.
+The original recipe from The Junior League Celebration book categorizes it as bread, but trust me -- it's cake and it will satisfy be just as satisfying.
 It halves nicely, so if you only need one loaf then no problem.

 - 2 tablespoons poppy seeds